LooksGoodApp/flutter-value-extensions/README.md

 ### Bind

-To bind a ValueNotifier to the UI, the `.bind(...)` extension is used.
+To bind a ValueListenable to the UI, the `.bind(...)` extension is used.

 Consider these two examples: using `ValueListenableBuilder` and `.bind(...)`.